 - 1. Give the initial methadone dose as directed in the protocol - 2.
-Wait 3-4 hours.
-If they are still experiencing moderate or severe withdrawal (COWS 8 or greater) 3 hours after receiving their first dose of methadone, you can administer an additional 10mg dose once. - 3.
-The max daily dose is 40mg. - 4.
+If after 3-4 hours they are still experiencing moderate or severe withdrawal (COWS 8 or greater), you can administer an additional 10mg dose once. - 3.
+The max daily dose total is 50mg on day 1 of starting methadone. - 4.
 If the patient continues to have severe withdrawal despite the max daily dose of methadone, consider other causes (alcohol, benzodiazepines) and medical admission. - 5.
 If the patient has mild withdrawal despite the max daily dose, you can give other non-sedating medications in the ED or as a prescription to help with withdrawal, including: - a.
 Clonidine (0.2mg every 6 hours) - b.
 Zofran for nausea / vomiting (4mg OD Tablet every 6 hours) - c.
 Ibuprofen for muscle aches (400mg every 8 hours) - d.
 Dicyclomine (Bentyl) for GI upset (20mg every 6 hours) - e.
 Loperamide Initial: 4 mg, followed by 2 mg after each loose stool; Maximum 8 mg/day)